I am a trainer and consultant in Lean Manufacturing, Six Sigma, quality management, and business management.

 SMED is one of the most important tools within Lean Manufacturing.
 It is the philosophy by which you will methodically reduce your changeover times allowing you to implement Just in Time (JIT) and reduce waste from your processes, thus reducing your costs and making you much more profit!

 SMED is a team activity not something that should be implemented by an experts and forced onto those running the process.
 It is vital that everyone that is involved in the process is involved in setup reduction.

-Have the whole team review the process from the videos, the team can then time the steps direct from the video and look at differences between the methods that different shifts and individuals employ.
+Have the whole team review the process from the videos; the team can then time the steps directly from the video and look at differences between the methods that different shifts and individuals employ.

 Standardize the Setup Process

 To ensure that everyone conducts the changeover in the best possible way it is important that your setup is documented.
 Unless you have a documented process that shows best practice, then you will get variation as well as potential quality problems.

 Your setup reduction team should aim to fully document the process as your new standard to improve on by the team in the future.
 Setup instructions, work instructions, or Standard Operating Procedures are very simple to create with today's computers and digital cameras.
 Just a few pictures with a couple of notes is often enough to document most changeovers.

 If you have any questions or experiences that you would like to share regarding implementing SMED and other lean tools please leave them in the comments box below.